Maintenance Maintenance — Do You Have to Drain Your Pool in Winter? Complete Guide

 What's the proper water level for pool winterization procedures?

-I'm preparing my pool for winter shutdown and need to determine the correct water level protocol.
+Finally getting tired of the third round of conflicting advice about draining my pool this winter and I'm done with all the guesswork.
 I've seen conflicting information about whether complete drainage is necessary or if partial water removal is sufficient for proper winterization.

 Specifically, I need to know the optimal water level in relation to the skimmer system and what additional chemical treatments and equipment protection measures are required.
 What are the technical specifications for winter water levels, and how do these relate to preventing freeze damage while maintaining water chemistry balance during the off-season?